 How to accept credit cards and pay fewer fees

-Your success as a small business owner can hinge on whether you have the capacity to process credit card payments.
+Your success as a small business owner can hinge on whether you have a payment gateway to process credit card payments.
 But if you’re concerned about what you’re paying for the privilege, it’s a good idea to know your options.

 These days, it’s more important than ever to accept as many forms of payment as possible.
 People are paying with credit and debit cards more and will often choose merchants based on whether they take their preferred card.